DangNguyenGit/Planning/Algorithm.md

 **Brick Algorithm**
 1. Bricks (including the power-up bricks) Spawn in the game on the top half of the game screen
 2. If a regular brick is hit by the ball (any surface of the brick) the brick breaks
-3. If a power-up brick gets hit by the ball, a JPEG or Image of a power-up falls down [STILL DECIDING ON THE POWER UPS]
+3. Player score goes up when brick is hit
-4. If the player collects the power-up, activates power-up [MAY CHANGE TO "IF PLAYER HITS BRICK - POWER-UP IS IN USE]
+4. When all of the bricks are hit, player wins game
-5. If all of the bricks have been hit, move to a new level or reset the game (or a game completed screen pops-up)
+5. Game restarts or goes back to menu screen

 **Game Over + Game Start Frames**
 1. Game Start Screen pops up on the player's screen (assuming there is no intro sequence)